 Voter ID - what you need to do

 From May 2023 individuals who wish to vote in person, including those acting as a proxy on behalf of another individual, will be required to produce an accepted form of photographic ID to prove their identity before they will be issued with a ballot paper.
 This is a national change implemented by the Government as part of the Elections Act 2022 which councils are required to follow when running elections.
-This change first applied to the local elections which took place in the district on 4 May 2023.

 To vote in person, voters must be on the electoral register and bring a suitable form of photographic ID to their polling station.
 The most commonly used IDs include: